 What Is Hyperpigmentation?
 Why Do You Get it?

 Hyperpigmentation is the discoloration of the skin, resulting in the development of dark patches or spots.
 The affected area appears darker than the rest of the skin.
 This gets worse with sun exposure.
 Hyperpigmentation is a broad term.
-Skin discoloration caused by acne blemishes, freckles that have turned into sunspots, or darkening of the skin due to conditions like psoriasis and eczema all come under hyperpigmentation.
+Skin discoloration caused by acne blemishes, freckles that have turned into sunspots, age spots, or darkening of the skin due to conditions like psoriasis and eczema all come under hyperpigmentation.

 Hyperpigmentation may develop due to several reasons and has specific signs and symptoms.
 Let’s take a look at them.